sasa1977/con_cache/README.md

 ### Consqeuences

 Due to the locking and ttl algorithms just described, some additional processing will occur in ConCache internal processes.
 The work is fairly optimized, but I didn't invest too much time in it.
-For example, all processes currently use pure functional structures such as HashDict, :gb_trees and :sets.
-This could probably be replaced with internal ets table to make it work even faster, but I didn't try it.
+For example, lock processes currently use pure functional structures such as HashDict, :gb_trees and :sets.
+This could probably be replaced with internal ets table to make it work faster, but I didn't try it.

 Due to lock and ttl inner workings, multiple copies of each key exist in memory.
 Therefore, I recommend avoiding complex keys.